 Frequently Asked Questions

-1. Can I use frozen eggplant for this recipe?
+1. Can I use frozen eggplant?

-4. Can I make this recipe vegan?
+4. Can this recipe be made vegan?

-5. Which pasta shape is best?
+5. Which pasta works best?

 Final Thoughts